 To comply, you need to

-You can find out more about COSHH on the Health and Safety Executive (HSE) site
+You can find out more about COSHH on our Common Hazard pages

 This places general duties on employers to ensure that people are not exposed to unnecessary risks to their health or safety arising from the employer’s work activities.